MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-basics/get-started-with-xaml.md

 Press **Create**

-Three projects are created in the solution: the **XamlSamples** portable class library (PCL), **XamlSamples.Android**, and **XamlSamples.iOS**.
+Three projects are created in the solution: the **XamlSamples** .NET Standard library, **XamlSamples.Android**, and **XamlSamples.iOS**.

 -----

 After creating the **XamlSamples** solution, you might want to test your development environment by selecting the various platform projects as the solution startup project, and building and deploying the simple application created by the project template on either phone emulators or real devices.

-Unless you need to write platform-specific code, the shared **XamlSamples** PCL project is where you’ll be spending virtually all of your programming time.
+Unless you need to write platform-specific code, the shared **XamlSamples** .NET Standard library project is where you’ll be spending virtually all of your programming time.
 These articles will not venture outside of that project.

 ### Anatomy of a XAML File

-Within the **XamlSamples** portable class library are a pair of files with the following names:
+Within the **XamlSamples** .NET Standard library are a pair of files with the following names:

 - **App.xaml**, the XAML file; and
 - **App.xaml.cs**, a C# *code-behind* file associated with the XAML file.